pimmey/react-docs/README.md

 ## Requirements
 This theme requires a pretty basic setup.
 In fact, the only thing your server needs is PHP installed, which is usually 99.9% of the cases.
 If you happen to be that 0.1%, please contact your hosting administrator and let him know you need PHP installed on your server.
 PHP is needed for the Contact form to function, but if you don't need that, any kind of hosting will do the trick.

-Wata works great in all of the modern browsers, as well as mobile browsers.
+This theme works great in all of the modern browsers, as well as mobile browsers.
 It supports Internet Explorer 10+, except for some advanced features, but we've written fallbacks for that.

 ## Theme installation
 Installing our theme is extremely simple — just upload all the files to your server.
 In fact, you can test your theme locally as well, except for the contact form functionality, which requires a server side language.